"Vaporettos or water buses are elongated boats that used to be run on steam in the past"

 All water bus stops have a floating landing against which boats will dock once they arrive.

-Some stops will have more than one landing and you will need to verify which one to take by looking at overhead indication boards or electronic displays that tell you in how many minutes the boats arrive.
+Some stops will have more than one landing and you will need to verify which one to take by looking at overhead indication boards or electronic displays that tell you in how many minutes the boats arrive and what their final stop is.

 As you are boarding the boat check with the on-board attendant in which direction the boat is headed, too.
 Usually, they will be shouting out the final destination of the vaporetto anyway.